sorare/api/README.md

 For account with 2FA enabled the `signIn` mutation will return an `otpSessionChallenge` instead of the `currentUser`.

-You then need to do a second call to the `signIn` mutation providing only the `otpSessionChallenge` and a valid `otpAttempt` as input:
+In this case, you will need to make another call to the `signIn` mutation and provide the `otpSessionChallenge` value you received and a one-time token from your 2FA device as `otpAttempt`:

 ```json
 {